JsArafath/oto-deals-resale-client/README.md

 Here is Some Navbar (categories, Blog, Register, log in).
 This is a responsive  site.
-So, Everyone can use it with any device.
+So everyone can use it on any device.

 ## There Are Some Topics About This Site.....